CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Languages: 20 points
 --------------------
+Does it use CoffeScript?
+    1 to 5 points

+Does it use Python?
+    1 to 5 points

 Does it use 2 or more languages?
 	10 points

 Does it use 3 or more languages?
 	10 points